Lock Escalation (Database Engine)

 Lock escalation is the process of converting many fine-grain locks into fewer coarse-grain locks, reducing system overhead while increasing the probability of concurrency contention.

-As the Microsoft SQL Server Database Engine acquires low-level locks, it also places intent locks on the objects containing the lower-level objects:
+As the SQL Server Database Engine acquires low-level locks, it also places intent locks on the objects that contain the lower-level objects:

-- When locking rows or index key ranges, the Database Engine places an intent lock on the pages containing the rows or keys.
+When locking rows or index key ranges, the Database Engine places an intent lock on the pages that contain the rows or keys.

-- When locking pages, the Database Engine places an intent lock on the higher level objects containing the pages.
-In addition to placing an intent object (OBJECT) lock on the table, intent heap or B-tree (HOBT) locks are requested on:
+When locking pages, the Database Engine places an intent lock on the higher level objects that contain the pages.
+In addition to intent lock on the object, intent page locks are requested on the following objects:

 The Database Engine might do both row and page locking for the same statement to minimize the number of locks and reduce the likelihood that lock escalation will be necessary.
 For example, the Database Engine could place page locks on a nonclustered index (if enough contiguous keys in the index node are selected to satisfy the query) and row locks on the data.